Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-Yes, however, if you applied the previous year, a preprinted Form 458 Homestead Exemption application will be automatically mailed to you to complete and return to the assessor’s office.
+Yes, for all categories except category 4V.
+However, if you applied the previous year, a preprinted Form 458 Homestead Exemption application will be automatically mailed to you to complete and return to the assessor’s office.
 If you don’t receive Form 458 by mid-February, please contact our office at 402-593-2122.

 You have to be 65 or older before January 1 of the application year.